cao-yan-phys/spherical-soliton-oscillaton-constructor/README.md

 Below we denote $F=F_1$, $V=V_1$, and $V_\infty=V_1(\infty)$.

-For the scalar branch, define the scaled radius by
+In the scalar case, define the scaled radius by

 $$
 y=\kappa x